sonda-red/blog/content/posts/04-intel-homelab-2.md

 - [ ] Add bootstrap helmfile deployments to be managed by Flux
 - [ ] Research and add Flux dashboards as quality of life improvement
 - [ ] Begin building some containers with the `arc` runners and push them to Harbor
+- [ ] VPN or some kind of public endpoint for remote access to the cluster

 Hopefully, this is where the fun begins.
 I want to experiment a bit with scheduling and running different kinds of workloads.
 No real solid plan for the next article but I have a few ideas: